NasiriMohsen/Movie-Review-Sentiment-Analysis/README.md

 # Movie-Review-Sentiment-Analysis
 NLP Project that analyses the sentiment of a movie review based on the IMDB dataset and Keras RNN model.
-Python 11